think-mm/enblog/input/posts/2008/12-28-two-nation-theory.md

 <font face="Verdana">That playing politics with religion ultimately brings ruination is proven by the sad spectacle in Pakistan -- a nation that had the highest number of suicide attacks in the world in 2008.
 We need to learn from others' mistakes for we may not live long to make those ourselves.</font>

 ----
-~ Ishfaq Ilahi Choudhury
+~ *Ishfaq Ilahi Choudhury*
-*The article has been published in Daily Star.
-The author is a freelance contributor to The Daily Star and member of Mukto-Mona.
-He sent the article for publication in Mukto-Mona.*
+- Source: Daily Star; author is a freelance contributor to The Daily Star and member of Mukto-Mona.
+He sent the article for publication in Mukto-Mona